notification-system/docs/README.md

 * Behavior:
   * Notify - alerts users according to the configuration
   * Disabled - do not alert any user
-  * Public Announcement - alerts all users
+  * Public Announcement - alerts all users associated with a particular location
 * Ringtone to play
 * Priority (used for audio and visual priority)
-* Minimum volume level (partial support in iOS)
+* Minimum volume level (Android, Windows, Linux, partial iOS)
 * Turn on the screen (Android only)
 * Unlock the device (Android only)
 * Notification Visual: